This is article #1 out of 50 in The Startup Marketing Playbook.

-You’ve heard it over and over again: inbound is key for B2B marketing.
-There are many resources out there telling the story of inbound marketing, so let’s keep this simple.
+You’ve heard it frequently: “inbound” is key for B2B marketing.
+There are many resources out there telling the story of inbound marketing, so we’ll keep this one simple.

 First let’s review some vocabulary.
 We’re going to be using these terms often:

-- Targets: people that match our criteria to become a customer.
+- Targets: people that match your criteria to become a customer.
 For example, for a day-time dog walking service, targets might be mothers between the ages of 30-50 that live in San Francisco and have a dog.

 - Leads: targets that we have contact information for (i.e. an email address or phone number).

 - Opportunities: leads that have indicated that they are ready, willing and able to make a purchase and become a customer.

 - Customers: people that are paying to use your product or service (duh).

-Each of those terms actually make up a stage in the funnel (the journey a person goes through between having a need for a product and buying your product).
+Each of those terms actually makes up a stage in the funnel (the journey a person goes through between having a need for a product and buying the product).

 Inbound marketing is a set of strategies that help your targets find you and convert into leads.

 We use inbound marketing to move people through that funnel.
 The process happens through several steps.
 I’m borrowing some terminology here from my friends at Hubspot: